rotexsoft/leanorm/docs/getting-started.md

 ### Methods for Fetching data from the Database

-> **WARNING:** When fetching data & trying to eager load related data, make sure the primary key column is amongst the columns you have specified to be selected in the fetch query because values from that primary key column would be needed to fetch the various related data.
+> **WARNING:** When fetching data & trying to eager load related data, make sure the column on which the relationship is defined is amongst the columns you have specified to be selected in the fetch query (if you have chosen to explicitly specify columns to be returned by the fetch* method) because values from that column would be needed to fetch related data.
+If you don't specify any columns, then all columns (including the column on which the relationship is defined) in the table/view are returned.

 The following methods for fetching data from the database are defined in **\GDAO\Model** which is extended by **\LeanOrm\Model**: